Gravicapa / Shutterstock.com

 Rocketclips, Inc. / Shutterstock.com

-The market for English language teachers is perennially strong — strong enough that many people, retired and otherwise, support their travels by taking teaching gigs around the world.
+The market for English language teachers is perennially strong — strong enough that many people support their travels by taking teaching gigs around the world.

 Nowadays, you could also do the job from the comfort of your own home via your internet connection.
-Examples of sites that help match teachers and students include Lingoda.com and iTutorGroup, but you can also find clients on freelancing sites like Upwork.com.
+Examples of sites that help match teachers and students include Lingoda and iTutorGroup, but you can also find clients on freelancing sites such as Upwork.

 Photographee.eu / Shutterstock.com